 Sri Lankan Ambul Thiyal Curry

 Sri Lankan and Hindu new year is precious and auspicious time for Sri Lankans.
-Very special dishes are made for weeks ahead, in preparation for the day.
+Special dishes are made for weeks ahead, in preparation for the day.
 Sri Lankan dark tuna curry or Ambul thiyal is one such dish that takes a prominent position in the lunch table.
-Yellowfin tuna, albacore tuna are common around the waters of Lanka and lot more other species of fish.
+Yellowfin tuna, albacore tuna is common around the waters of Lanka and a lot more other species of fish.

 I am proud to say that my little Islanders are experts when it comes to making seafood dishes.
 Dark tuna curry is one such dish.
 The flavor for making this curry comes from curry powder carefully roasted and pounded together to make one thick creamy paste of black curry seasoning.

 Warm Indian Ocean currents, and plankton rich waters makes Sri Lankan water a haven for array of saltwater fish and shellfish.
 A lot of tuna verifies as well as rays, sharks and crustaceans are common in Sri Lanka’s wet fish markets.
 Thus, there are many delicious fish curry options that we make fitting for any occasion. among them, Sri Lankan dark tuna curry recipe is especially suited to cook any tuna or mackerel or dark flesh fish with a strong fishy taste.